Optimal Quantization for Matrix Multiplication: Practical Implementation of Nested Lattice Quantizers

 The ``no-overload'' event is equivalent to $U_{[d]}+Z_1\in\m{V}_c$ (and similarly, $V_{[d]}+Z_2\in\m{V}_c$).
 If $\Lambda$ is a ``good'' high-dimensional ($d\gg 1$) lattice, that is $\Lambda$ is such that $\beta q\Lambda=\Lambda_c\subset\Lambda_f=\beta\Lambda$ satisfy all items in Theorem~\ref{thm:good_lattices}, the ``no-overload'' event happens with high probability provided that $1+D=\frac{1}{d}\EE\|U+Z_1\|^2<2^{2R}D$, which is equivalent to $D>D^*(R)=\frac{1}{2^{2R}-1}$.
 In practice, we will usually work with a base lattice $\Lambda$ whose second moment and coding goodness are sub-optimal.
 For this reason, we take $D=\gamma D^*(R)=\frac{\gamma}{2^{2R}-1}$, for some $\gamma>0$ (where $\gamma$ is not necessarily close to $1$), which is done by setting

 \underline{\textbf{Overload avoidance mechanism:}} Recall that Algorithm~\ref{alg:nestedlatenc} also indicates, through the variable $\mathrm{OverloadError}$, whether or not a modulo error occurred, that is, whether or not $U_{[d]}+Z_1\in\m{V}_c$ (respectively, $V_{[d]}+Z_2\in\m{V}_c$).
 Whenever a modulo error does occur, one can increase the value of $\gamma$ further to a large enough value, such that a modulo error does not occur with the new value, and inform the decoder on what value of $\gamma$ was chosen.
 In practice, we may choose a bank of $M$ values sorted in increasing order $\gamma\in\{\gamma_1,\ldots,\gamma_{M}\}$.
 The encoder first uses $\gamma_1$.
 If $\mathrm{OverloadError}=1$ it tries again with $\gamma_2$, and keeps increasing $\gamma$ to the next value until $\mathrm{OverloadError}=0$.
 If $\gamma_1$ is chosen such that overload error is already not too common, and the values of $\gamma_i$ increase sufficiently fast with $i$, say $\gamma_i=i\cdot\gamma_1$, the entropy of the first value of $\gamma$ that returned $\mathrm{OverloadError}=0$ will be small.
 Since we only have to report this index to the decoder once for $d$ symbols, the effect on the quantization rate is not significant.
+We note that the newest GPUs released by Nvidia use a format called \emph{micro-block scaling} for low-precision data types such as FP4~\cite{NvidiaNVFP4blog}.
+For example, the NVFP4 data type assigns a different scale $\beta$, represented in FP8 format, to every 16 consecutive entries, where $\beta$ is chosen to ensure that all 16 entries are within the dynamic range of the FP4 format, or in other words, that overload does not occur.
+Thus, such formats can be seen as a special case of our overload avoidance mechanism.

 Next, we develop a heuristic for choosing $\gamma_1$.
 Recall the definition of $r_{\mathrm{eff}}(\Lambda)=\left(\frac{\mathrm{covol}(\Lambda)}{V_d}\right)^{1/d}$ from Section~\ref{subsec:latticebasics}.
 The normalized second moment (NSM) of a lattice $\Lambda$ is defined as